alejandro-parga/alejandro-parga.github.io/index.md

 </center>
 <br>
 **Research Summary**<br>
-As a neurophysiologist with medical training and advanced research skills in in/ex-vivo recordings and opoto/chemogenetics, I am an expert on the synaptic plasticity of neuronal circuits and their alterations in functional brain disorders.
-In my research, I bring together electrophysiological tools to investigate the function of neuronal networks.
-My strengths are in the interpretation of neuro-anatomical studies and the biophysics involved in neuronal circuits.
-My goal is to understand the function of neuronal ensembles that is relevant to cognitive function and translate this knowledge into concrete applications that potentiate technology to modulate neuronal networks.
+Experienced neurophysiologist with a robust background in trauma medicine and a high level of expertise in clinical and experimental methodologies, including vector interventions and opto/chemogenetics.
+Recognized for leadership in coordinating complex research initiatives aimed at influencing brain function.
+Skilled in integrating neuroanatomical, electrophysiological, and multiomics approaches to decipher neuronal circuitry.
+Proficient in guiding multidisciplinary teams in neuroscience, with a focus on understanding the biophysical underpinnings of neuronal networks.
+Committed to uncovering the mechanisms of cognitive processes through the study of neuronal ensembles and applying this knowledge to drive technological advancements for cognitive enhancement.

 <style>
 .container {